pram/CalypsoDevelopment/calypso-maven-plugin/README.md

 and check that the installation has worked as expected by compiling the project (The project is empty at this stage but should still compile)

-    mvn install
+    mvn compile

-You should see something like the snipped below when this process finishes
+You should see something like the snippet below when this process finishes

     [INFO] ------------------------------------------------------------------------
     [INFO] Reactor Summary: